 - Other living and training costs

-Second Career starts with a visit to an employment assessment center.
-An employment counsellor will talk to you about your goals, and the kind of help you need.
-If Second Career is the right choice, the counsellor will help you prepare a training plan and apply for Second Career.
+Second Career Funding starts with a visit to a Second Career Admissions Advisor at an employment assessment center.
+They will work with you to help you prepare a training plan and apply for Second Career funding.

 - Your work history